The 20 Best Neurofibromatosis Type 1 (NF1) Doctors Near Me in Columbia, MD

 Offers Telehealth

 Sophia Strike, M.D., is a hand surgeon serving patients in Bethesda, Baltimore, and Columbia, Maryland.
 She specializes in adult and pediatric conditions of the hand, wrist and elbow, including congenital deformities, nerve injuries and nerve compression, arthritis and fractures.
 She also has special training in benign and malignant hand and wrist tumors in children and adults.
 Dr. Strike has completed her fellowship in hand surgery at the Brigham and Women’s Hospital, prior to which she worked and trained as a resident at the Johns Hopkins Department of Orthopaedic Surgery.
 During her training, Dr. Strike received an award for clinical excellence and co-authored numerous research publications in the field of hand surgery.
 Dr. Strike is rated as an Experienced provider by MediFind in the treatment of Neurofibromatosis Type 1 (NF1).
-Her top areas of expertise are Carpal Tunnel Syndrome, Ganglion Cyst, Adult Soft Tissue Sarcoma, and Bone Tumor.
+Her clinical expertise encompasses Carpal Tunnel Syndrome, Ganglion Cyst, Adult Soft Tissue Sarcoma, and Bone Tumor.
+Dr. Strike is board certified in American Board Of Orthopaedic Surgery.

 Baltimore, MD